Therapeutic Programs For Young Adults

 The science supporting the addition of a “wilderness” component to adolescent therapy is even slimmer, critics say — and what there is is often tied to trade associations and conflicts of interest by researchers.
 As it stands, wilderness therapy programs typically cost parents $500 to $600 per day for weeks or months, plus several thousand for enrollment fees.
 Most adolescents also transition from outpatient treatment to other inpatient, residential treatment programs before returning home, with advice from staff therapists and other program operators.
 The Gibbons family estimates they spent more than $182,700 on Catherine’s 10 months of intensive care, counting fees to insurance claims specialists and lawyers.
 Of this amount, they have only been able to recover $32,200 in refunds Still, they say it’s worth it.
 “It was very difficult,” Erin said of keeping her daughter away.
 But we want him to have a healthy future. “

-See also Fun Places In San Antonio
+See also Fun Date Night Ideas In Dc

 Without solid evidence that such high costs are worth it, however, some experts argue that desert treatment programs remain a proven test and at worst a valuable dose of snake oil.
 John Weiss, a professor of psychology at Harvard University who specializes in mental health interventions for children and adolescents, said: “From the state of the evidence that I’ve seen, we really don’t know if desert therapy has a beneficial effect,” he added.